 11. Many landlords are requiring that students pay for a monthly cleaning service to clean the common areas.
 This will help maintain the condition of the house and provide you with a form of regular inspection.
 It also shows that you are serious about keeping your house neat, clean and in good condition.

 12. Include a clause under ‘fees’ which indicates that if the landlord is fined by the state or town for any ordinance violation, the fees will be passed on to the students.

 14. Put a clause in the lease stating that if an orange sticker is received or if there is action by URI., you reserve the right to void the lease and keep all deposits.
-Also, consider putting a fee in place for tenants who receive an orange sticker.

 15. Include a clause in the lease stating that if, upon inspection, the house needs to be cleaned, you can have it cleaned at the renter’s expense.

 If you find the above suggestions complicated or cumbersome, we HIGHLY recommend you hire a professional property manager.
 These professionals handle all of the items identified above and more.

 TIPS ON STUDENT RENTING

 Remember that you are competing for the student’s rental business.
 Student always look at several houses before they make their decision.
 The houses in the best condition will rent first.

 - Charge tenants upfront for the 9 months of in-yard trash pick up to eliminate tenants forgetting to take their trash to the curb.
 Provide fenced in areas (corrals) for garbage bins with attached lids to prevent animals and unsightly trash on your property.
 You can be cited by the town for trash left on the lawn.
 Provide recycle bins marked with your address.
 (Neighborhood Quality of Life issue).